 - May complement a portfolio of only U.S. securities as well as one of only stocks or fixed income

 Please consider the investment objectives, risks, charges and expenses of Highland Funds carefully before investing.
-A prospectus with this and other information about Highland's mutual funds can be found on the Literature tab above.
+A prospectus with this and other information about Highland’s mutual funds can be found in the Literature list above.
 You may also obtain a prospectus for our mutual funds by calling 877-665-1287.
 Please read the prospectus carefully before investing.

 Securities Market Risk.
 The value of the securities may go up or down, sometimes rapidly or unpredictably, due to factors affecting particular companies or the securities market generally.
 A general downturn in the securities market may cause multiple asset classes to decline in value simultaneously, although equity securities generally have greater price volatility than fixed income securities.